-A pharmacy which has entered into an agreement with The Plan to provide Specialty Medications to Members and which has agreed to accept specified reimbursement rates.
+A Pharmacy which has entered into an agreement with The Plan or a third party on behalf of The Plan to provide Specialty Medications to Participants and which has agreed to accept specified reimbursement rates.

 SPEECH THERAPY

 The treatment of communication impairment and swallowing disorders.